valpar/contact-form/README.md

 4. **Build the project**: Run `npm run build` to build the project.
 This will create a `dist` directory with the compiled code.

-5. **Run the project**: Run `npm run dev` to start the project.
-This will start the project on a local development server, usually on `http://localhost:5173`.
+5. **Run the project**: Run `npm run preview` to start the project.
+This will start the project on a local development server, usually on `http://localhost:4173`.

-Open your preferred web browser and navigate to `http://localhost:5173` to view the application.
+Open your preferred web browser and navigate to `http://localhost:4173` to view the application.